Working with young helpers

 - Get fresh ideas for meetings and activities by including helpers in planning.

-- Helpers can encourage older Brownies to move on to Guides by sharing their experience, answering questions and helping them complete Brownies Go For It!.
+- Helpers can encourage older Brownies to move on to Guides by sharing their experience and answering questions.

 What should Rainbow and Brownie helpers do?